-2.6.4 Phase 4: Congressional review
+2.5.4 Phase 4: Congressional review

-The APA stipulates that, unless the agency reasonably asserts "good cause" for waiving the requirement, no substantive rule can take effect until 30 days after it is published in the Federal Register.
-The Congressional Review Act of 1996 takes this one step further by requiring that "major" (essentially equivalent to economically significant) rules may not take effect until they have first been submitted to Congress for review, and Congress has not, agencies, but not a lot of comfort, since courts vary widely in their application of the "logical outgrowth" doctrine, leaving results unpredictable.
+The APA stipulates that, unless the agency reasonably asserts "good cause" for waiving the requirement, no substantive rule can take effect until 30 days after it is published in the Federal Register.114 The Congressional Review Act of 1996 takes this one step further by requiring that "major" (essentially equivalent to economically significant) rules may not take doctrine, which holds that agencies need not re-open a comment period so long as the revised rule is a "logical outgrowth" of the NPRM, in the sense that the NPRM fairly apprised stakeholders that the issue raised by the final rule was on the table for discussion.
+This doctrine offers some comfort to agencies, but not a lot of comfort, since courts vary widely in their application of the "logical outgrowth" doctrine, leaving results unpredictable.
 Moreover, the logical outgrowth doctrine helps only with the risk of a procedural challenge.
 It does not address the risk of a substantive challenge (the risk that the agency will have no good answer on the record to an unforeseen substantive objection raised by a post-comment-period change in the rule).
 For this reason, agencies often find it necessary, as a precautionary matter, to offer a second round of comment if they make any post-comment-period changes that are significant and likely to arouse controversy.
 This prospect of having to hold a second round of comment may tend to further discourage agencies from altering rules significantly after the NPRM, e.g., in response to trade-related concerns.
 It offers another reason why it is prudent to ensure that EU-US regulatory cooperation occurs as early as possible in the process.
 For a detailed discussion of the logical outgrowth doctrine, see Lubbers, supra note 18, at 258-268.